 I want to host a Marie S.-Curie fellow

-Potential supervisors can suggested topics or describe the expertise of their research group.
+Potential supervisors can suggest projects or describe the expertise of their research group.
 These descriptions will be available below under Suggested Topics (follow the link).

 Selection of Master Class applicants and practical information